allanderek/pole-prediction-elm/README.md

 - [ ] Learn about workers and whether I need those to keep the data up to date.

+- [ ] Login screen on profile page is unstyled
+- [ ] Login failure is not reported to the user.

 - [ ] Consider a bit of a refactor of the database, we could have that the entrants all have ids 1-20, but the primary key of the entrant is a composite primary key consisting of session id with the entrant id.
 This would have some advantages.
 Such as creating all the entrants in the database at the start of the season.
 Changing one should really be changing either a driver for a replacement (e.g. Bearman for Sainz due to appendecitis), or swapping teams, e.g. Tsunoda for Lawson and vice versa.